hhromic/promrelay-exporter/README.md

 A full example can be found in the [`example`](example/) directory.

+## Code Standard

+The codebase of this project adheres to the [JavaScript Standard Style](https://standardjs.com/).

+To check for compliance (requires a local installation of [Node.js](https://nodejs.org/)):

+    npx standard

 ## License

 This project is licensed under the [Apache License Version 2.0](LICENSE).